Treasures of the Mayan world: Mexico to Guatemala

 Explore the Forts of Campeche

-Arrive at the end of the day in the city of Campeche .
+Arrive at the end of the day in the city of Campeche.
 UNESCO named it as a model of a colonial baroque city planning and it has also been declared a World Heritage Site in 1999.
 Campeche oozes charm on every corner.
 Take some time to stroll through the beautiful colonial port, visit various Mayan ceremonial centers, wander down the ‘malecon’ (boulevard) and explore the fort.
-Here you can gaze out to see and imagine the assaults the pirates of the Caribbean launched on the town during colonization.
-Option included : Entrance fees to Uxmal.
-Option included : Lunch at the home of Doña Ana.
-Option included : English speaking local guide in cenotes and Uxmal (meeting at 09:00 am in the hotel’s lobby).
+Here you can gaze out to see and imagine the recurrent attack pirate launched on the town during the colonial period.
+Option included: Entrance fees to Uxmal.
+Option included: Lunch at the home of Doña Ana.
+Option included: English speaking local guide in cenotes and Uxmal (meeting at 09:00 AM in the hotel’s lobby).
 Overnight stay at hotel Socaire.
 Standard room.

 Day 5 : Campeche